vmware-archive/isv-portal/docs/getting-started.md

 service by setting up a [user-provided service](stages.md#ups) for an existing instance of your service.
-That will let you validate the integration design before you make a large development investment, and it will let real consumers weigh in development priorities.
+That will let you validate the integration design before you make a large development investment, and it will let real consumers weigh in on development priorities.

 A critical component to this step is the development of consuming applications.
 Those can be real customer applications, or test applications